Setting Honey Prices, Labeling, and Marketing Homestead Honey

 If there are many beekeepers selling honey in your area or if it’s just been a really good year for the bees, the surplus will mean lower honey prices.
 If your area doesn’t have many beekeepers or you’re experiencing a drought, prices will probably be a bit higher.

 Perceived value is a real thing, but it’s hard to define.
 It’s basically the value of a product in the mind of the consumer.
 Some of this is based on what the consumer values and some is based on the product’s presentation.
 For instance, if the consumer believes that plastic is harmful to the environment, he’ll be willing to pay more for honey in glass bottles.
 For this consumer, the perceived value of honey in a glass container is higher than the perceived value of honey in plastic – even if it’s the exact same honey.

 The best way to market your homestead products is to be excited about them.
 We’ve found that when people find out that we keep bees, they are full of questions such as, “Is honey vegan?” or “What can I do to help bees?”
 When we take time to answer their questions they walk away with a positive opinion of us and our bees.
 This adds to the perceived value of our honey.

 Once you’re ready to expand beyond friends and family, farmers markets and festivals are good venues.
-Many towns in our area have something called “market days” which is a cross between a craft fair, a junker’s market, and a farmers market.
+Many towns in our area have something called “market days,” which are a cross between a craft fair, a junker’s market, and a farmer’s market.
 These are fun because they have a diverse customer base.